 As the artistic director of the Melbourne International Film Festival, Michelle Carey is responsible for the biggest and the oldest film festival in Australia.
 Pretty impressive, no?
-Also impressive is that MIFF, now over 60 years old and currently on right as I type, also features a film development fund, a female CEO and board chairperson not to mention a staff roster with many other female positions including operations, programming, marketing, publicity, and industry.
+Also impressive is that MIFF, now over 60 years old and currently on right as I type, also features a film development fund, a female CEO and board chairperson not to mention with many other female positions including operations, programming, marketing, publicity, and industry.

 Jan Chapman (producer)

 Jan Chapman has long been associated with Jane Campion on The Piano and Bright Star, and Cate Shortland with Somersault and The Silence.
 Has also helped produce Lantana, Suburban Mayhem, Griff the Invisible, and has the upcoming The Babadook, which is (ding ding ding) directed by a woman, Jennifer Kent.

 Penny Chapman is not only associated with Blue Murder and Police Rescue, but has also worked on The Slap (which sold big internationally, I believe), The Straits, and My Place.

 Kirsty Fisher has written for Dance Academy, H20: Just Add Water, House Husbands, Winners and Losers, and Laid, for which she is also a producer.

 One of the most acclaimed and respected directors, Emma Freeman has steered clear of feature films, but made a name for herself on series The Secret Life of Us, Puberty Blues, Tangle, Miss Fisher’s Murder Mysteries, Rush, Love My Way, and Hawke, for which she won an AFI Award.